Rock names for boys include everything from classic Peter to straight-up, well, Rock.

 Maybe it helps that Dwayne Johnson – one of the biggest stars of our day – is known as The Rock.

-So if you’re into the great outdoors or geology or maybe rock n’ roll, chances are that some of these names might appeal.
+So if you’re into the great outdoors or geology or maybe even rock n’ roll, chances are that some of these names might appeal.

 While rock names for boys might sound novel, they offer plenty of history: